atreyasha/spp-explainability/docs/develop.md

                     time and resources -\> would require new pre-processing scripts

+                8.  remove sample data when unnecessary and provide only description of data structures required

         3.  run SoPa++ for multiple runs to survey performance -\> run on all variants and data-set portions with grid-search to get plenty of candidates